 It can be such a fun project and it’s often one of the first things expecting parents rush to do straight away.
 But you might want to be careful about the design elements you choose, they could have a bigger impact on your child than you think.

-New babies are like tiny little sponges, constantly absorbing information as they begin trying to sort out the world around them, and visual stimuli is an essential part of this learning process.
-So while safety and comfort are obviously high on the list of nursery priorities, you should also consider your baby’s brain when choosing your decorations.
+New babies are like tiny little sponges, constantly absorbing information as they begin trying to sort out the world around them.
+Visual stimuli is an essential part of this learning process.
+So while safety and comfort are obviously high on the list of nursery priorities, it can also help to consider your baby’s brain when choosing your decorations.